Prostate, breast, and heart health – listen up older men and women!

-Saw palmetto the great prostate saviour or commercial con?
+Saw palmetto the great prostate savior or commercial con?

-Saw Palmetto is a native of Florida US and close nearby states.
-Indigenous Indians used this as a rongoa (natural medicine) to treat various uro genital health conditions.
+Saw Palmetto is a native of Florida US and closes nearby states.
+Indigenous Indians used this as a rongoa (natural medicine) to treat various urogenital health conditions.

 For saw palmetto to be effective you need at least 300 mg of beta-sitosterol.
 Yet most brands of saw palmetto contain far less beta-sitosterol than this.